sodascience/metasyn-disclosure-control/README.md

 [European guidelines](https://ec.europa.eu/eurostat/cros/system/files/dwb_standalone-document_output-checking-guidelines.pdf)
 for output checking.
 The main idea behind the rule of thumb is that it is on the safe side of what you are allowed to disclose.
-If you follow the rule of thumb then the idea is that the output should be considered privacy conserving, without the need for a specialist to determine this.
+If you follow the rule of thumb then the idea is that the output should be considered privacy conserving, without the need for a specialist that looks at the specific context.

 ## Current status of the plugin

 Currently, there the disclosure plugin is work in progress.
+Especially in light of this, we disclaim any responsibility as a result of using this plugin.
 For most of the distributions the micro-aggregation technique is used.
 This technique pre-averages a sorted version of the data, which then supplied to the original fitting mechanism.
 The idea is that during this pre-averaging step, we ensure that the rule of thumb is followed, so that the fitting method doesn't need to do